5 Tips to Ensure You’re Keeping Up With Your Health

 3. Track Your Habits

 Your health specialist might recommend that you track your daily habits.
-For this, you could download an app to your smartphone that easily records what you eat and drink daily.
-You can then analyze your diet and determine where you need to make adjustments.
-For example, if you discover you’re eating too many carbohydrates, you’ll want to cut out certain foods from your diet.
-If you notice that you’re not drinking enough water, keep a water bottle with you to stay hydrated.
+You could download an app to your smartphone that easily records what you eat and drink daily.
+You can then analyze your diet and determine where to make adjustments.
+For example, if you discover eating too many carbohydrates, you’ll want to eliminate certain foods from your diet.
+If you’re not drinking enough water, keep a water bottle to stay hydrated.

-You can get double the benefits by also tracking your time.
-This will allow you to become more efficient and productive daily.
-It will also help you determine if you’re getting enough sleep, exercise, and outdoor activity.
+Tracking your time can double the benefits.
+It will allow you to become more efficient and productive daily and help you determine whether you’re getting enough sleep, exercise, and outdoor activity.
 All of these components make for a healthier, happier lifestyle.

 Last but not least, habit tracking is helpful for individuals struggling with addiction.
 Studying your daily habits can help you find ways to kick cigarettes to the curb or quell a drinking problem.
 It also allows you to visualize your progress to keep you motivated.